 Boris Johnson has called AV utterly bonkers and predicted disaster if our MPs were elected in this way.
 Yet as Mayor of London, he himself as elected on a variant of AV which allows Londoners to cast a first and second preference for Mayor.
 Within the London Assembly, thankfully, the mood is different.
 Not only have Green and Lib Dem members come out clearly in favour of a Yes vote but a number of Labour members and Tory AM, Andrew Boff, have been joining forces to campaign for a Yes vote.

 I do urge electors to vote for hope over fear and take this small but significant step in improving our political system by voting Yes on May 5th.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.